 Either side of the 2 miles of roadside verge, pristine sandy/pebble beaches were a joy to walk on.

 The beach between Ballantrae and the cottages at Bennane started off beautifully sandy, that easy compacted sand we all love to walk along.
 As I progressed the terrain turned to pebbles and shingle and further along still the beach became strewn with small rounded boulders of every colour imaginable.
 Very picturesque, although harder going than the Walkhighlands summary had suggested.
 The highlight of this beach was definitely the sheets of dark red sandstone; so vivid!
-It made we want to research geology a bit more to find out about the history of this area and why there should be red sandstone on the beach.
+It made me want to research geology a bit more to find out about the history of this area and why there should be red sandstone on the beach.

-Similarly the beach at Lendalfoot was a real pleasure to walk along: the near white sand dotted with dark grey rocks every so often and the silhouette of Ailsa Craig beginning to show itself on the horizon.
+The beach at Lendalfoot was also a real pleasure to walk along: the near white sand dotted with dark grey rocks every so often and the silhouette of Ailsa Craig beginning to show itself on the horizon.
 On both occasions, despite the fact that I was walking parallel and very close to the A77 the whole time, I was not actually aware of the road being there thanks to a high embankment between the road and beach, and the noise of traffic being drowned out by the waves.